 He directs the Agropolitan Territories research group at Singapore’s Future Cities Laboratory and holds professorships at ETH Zurich and Monash University Indonesia, with previous visiting appointments at Harvard GSD and the National University of Singapore.
 His work connects research to practice — from the award-winning Expandable House (Aga Khan Award shortlist, 2022) to publications including Buildings Must Die (MIT Press, 2017) and the Future Cities Laboratory: Indicia series (Lars Müller Press).

-Through UR_, he collaborates with public agencies, multilateral organisations, and development partners navigating uncertainty — drawing on two decades of comparative research and design experimentation across Asia and Europe.
-Clients and collaborators have included Singapore’s Urban Redevelopment Authority (URA), the Asian Development Bank (ADB), and Schindler Group.
+Through UR_, he collaborates with public agencies, multilateral organisations, and development partners — including Singapore’s Urban Redevelopment Authority, the Asian Development Bank, and Schindler Group — drawing on two decades of comparative research and design experimentation across Asia and Europe.

 Publications